Archive Teens’ Social Media and Eating Disorder Statistics Are Scary

 Celebrities and Influencers

-The most followed people on Instagram are a collection of slim women, and muscular men.
-These people can project a wrong impression of the ideal body type.
+The most followed people on Instagram are a collection of slim women and muscular men.
+These people can project a wrong impression of the ideal body type in their social media posts.
 A lot of teenagers and children are unaware that these influencers edit a lot of their photos.
 They often have a skilled team to take the best picture of them and edit every little “imperfection”.
 In addition, they often have a team of personal trainers and health specialists watching over their health.

 Lots of Foods on Display